Denzel-Witbooi/denzel-witbooi/README.md

 ## 🚀 Quick Facts

-- 🔭 I'm currently working on improving my c# and web design skills
+- 🔭 I'm currently working on improving my C# and web design skills
 - 🌱 Learning and experimenting with Blazor and Blazor WebAssembly
 - 📊 Data enthusiast: I love exploring data and uncovering hidden insights and visualising
-- 🎯 Pursuing a career in web development and data analysis

 ## 🌐 Socials: